New to MontanaCompare Car Insurance Quotes in 3 Steps

 Due to Montana's scenic wow-status, its cultural offerings tend to get dwarfed―but creativity thrives here.
 Outdoor summer symphony concerts amid Montana's mountain backdrops border on celestial.
-The Red Lodge Music Festival, an annual event since 1964, features more than 200 student and professional musicians.
+The Red Lodge Music Festival, features both student and professional musicians.
 Cowboy poetry gatherings are not only entertaining, but underscore Montana's western heritage.
 The Billings Yellowstone Art Museum meshes contemporary with traditional and exhibits the world's largest collection of work by cowboy illustrator Will James.

 Montana's epic scenery fosters a fertile artistic atmosphere that has attracted world-applauded painter, Russell Chatham, and best-selling authors Thomas McGuane and Jim Harrison as full-time residents.
 You can learn more at the Montana Art Council's website.